NoamAriel/python-course-assignments/day02/README.md

 Finally, I used Chat Copilot in Visual Studio Code to merge the two scripts into a single application.
 In this application, users can choose whether they want to determine the required water volume for a given mass or the required mass for a known volume.

+# Input mechanisms

+1. The user chooses which calculator he wants to use, for the required V(H2O) or m(LiBr)
+2. Inputs of wanted concertation and known m(LiBr)/V(H2O)
+3. input of whether the user confirms that he noticed the units.

 # The promots

 ## asking for creating the application